Arrowroot: History

 Archaeological studies in the Americas show evidence of arrowroot cultivation as early as 7,000 years ago.
 The name may come from aru-aru (meal of meals) in the language of the Caribbean Arawak people, for whom the plant was a staple.
 It has also been suggested that the name comes from arrowroot's use in treating poison-arrow wounds, as it draws out the poison when applied to the site of the injury.

-In the early days of carbonless copy paper, arrowroot, because of its fine grain-size, was a widely used ingredient.
+In the early days of carbonless copy paper, arrowroot starch, because of its appropriate grain-size, was a widely used ingredient.
 After an economical way of centrifugally separating wheat flour was devised, arrowroot lost its role in papermaking.